Click here for Montenegro SDG Acceleration Fund - Terms of Reference

 The fund will provide catalytic support to priority areas in line with the National Strategy for Sustainable Development, Programme of Accession of Montenegro to the European Union and the forthcoming UN Sustainable Development Cooperation Framework 2023-2027.
 Additional benefits that the Acceleration Fund will yield are related to achieving synergies of participating UN Organisations and thus support in country implementation of the UN Reform.

-There is only eight years left to achieve SDGs, and even less for fulfilling EU accession criteria, and Montenegro needs support to be successful.
-This is the main rationale for establishing the Acceleration Fund.
+There is only seven years left to achieve SDGs, and even less for fulfilling EU accession criteria, and Montenegro needs support to be successful.
+This is the main rationale for establishing the Montenegro SDG Acceleration Fund.

 Objective and purpose of the Fund

 The Fund will support integrated and coherent resource mobilization, centralised and transparent allocation and disbursement of resources to promote development and implementation of integrated activities to meet the SDGs, advance EU accession process and support implementation.

 The strategic and thematic focus of the Fund will revolve around the new UN Sustainable Development Cooperation 2023-2027.